^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Adenocarcinoma of the mammary gland is a malignant neoplasm.
-It can develop on the background of cells of glandular epithelium.
-Most patients do not even realize that breast cancer can be diverse and include several species.
-Cancer is caused by a malignant tumor that develops against a backdrop of changes in epithelial tissue.
+Adenocarcinoma of the mammary glands is a malignant neoplasm.
+It can develop against the background of glandular epithelial cells.
+Most patients do not even realize that breast cancer can be diverse and include several types.
+Cancer is caused by a malignant tumor that develops against the background of changes in epithelial tissue.
 Depending on the degeneration of this tissue, neoplasms are classified.

-An important role is played by the violation of the content of the woman's hormones in the body.
-First of all, it concerns the sex hormones.
-Often affects all traumatizations of the breast.
-Late childbirth can make a negative contribution to this process.
-It's about the first birth.
-Negative effects of early puberty, as well as the difficult establishment of the menstrual cycle.
+An important role is played by the violation of the content of hormones in the woman's body.
+First of all, this concerns sex hormones.
+Often, trauma to the mammary gland affects everything.
+Late childbirth can make its negative contribution to this process.
+We are talking directly about the first childbirth.
+Early puberty, as well as the difficult establishment of the menstrual cycle, also have a negative effect.
 Infertility often causes cancer in women.

-Lead to the neoplasm is menopause at the age of over 50 years.
-An increased dose of hormonal drugs may also provoke the problem.
-Lead to malignant tumors and benign neoplasms.
-The danger is and mastopathy.
-Tumors of other organs during metastasis can lead to the development of breast cancer.
+Menopause at the age of over 50 can lead to a neoplasm.
+An increased dose of hormonal drugs can also provoke the problem.
+Benign neoplasms can also lead to a malignant tumor.
+Mastopathy is also dangerous.
+Tumors of other organs can lead to the development of breast cancer during metastasis.

 Even smoking and alcohol abuse can lead to the appearance of a tumor.
 Because these "components" often lead to the concentration of a large number of carcinogenic substances.
 Improper nutrition with a high content of dyes, preservatives and fats entails a similar problem.